iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 and
 https://docs.iex.ec/wallet.html

-In this demo, 2 wallets have been generated for both developer and data owner: **developer_wallet** and **data_owner_wallet**.
+In this demo, 2 wallets have been generated one for for the app developer and one for the data owner: **developer_wallet** and **data_owner_wallet**.
 The sdk options **--wallet_file=** will be used to select the good owner for all commands.

 ### Register the dataset on the blockchain

-Let's register the dataset, the dataset is not store on the blockchain ethereum, the blockchain is only use to manage the ownership, the access and the monetization.
+Let's register the dataset, the dataset is not store on the blockchain ethereum, the blockchain is only use to manage the data ownership, access and monetization.

 ```
 iexec dataset init --wallet-file data_owner_wallet
 ```
 Edit the dataset info in iexec.json file.

-The dataset file must have a public access.
+The dataset file must have a public access on the web, the dataset has to be accessible from any machines.

-The checksum will be use to check the integrity on the file (not implemented).
+The checksum will be use to check the integrity on the file.
+The dev is in progress, no need to fill in the checksum for the moment.

 ```
 "dataset": {